neuks/ComSpeak/README.md

 CMANO Log Message TTS Speaker

 ## Introduction
-ComSpeak is an addon for Command Modern Air Naval Operations (CMANO).
+ComSpeak is an addon for Command Modern Air Naval Operations (CMANO/CMO).
 It constantly checks for updates in CMANO's log message files, and always reading the new lines in realtime which make the information massive game become more readable with an audiable fun.